thefuzz25/thefuzz25.github.io/_pages/livejournal.md

 ---
 layout: page
-title: Meanwhile
+title: Live Journal
-permalink: /meanwhile
+permalink: /livejournal
 ---
-# Meanwhile
+# Live Journal

 Big words, the right mood and some semblance of sanity are rare; in college, even more so.
 Just watched _The Social Network_, and now I'm starting a live journal.
 No reason.
 Just felt like it.